ElaxDev/UNIT3D-AUTH/README.md

  3. After sending the username it will ask for your PID.
  4. Send your PID.
  5. If all the information is correct it will let you access the server.

+This bot was originally made for the JPTV Discord server, R.I.P JPTV.